joseph-mv/Netflix/README.md

 **Acknowledgements:**

-* Thank you to the Express.js, Handlebars, MongoDB, and Razorpay communities for their excellent tools and resources.
+* Thank you to the React.js and TMDB Api communities for their excellent tools and resources.